mkalattar/Task2/README.md

 # Task2

-Second task, includes caching using CoreData, NSCache and pagination.
+Second task, includes:
+1 - Caching using CoreData and NSCache.
+2 - Pagination.